ktelmark/Hello_World_New/README.md

 # Hello_World_New

-I am starting again with Hello World New
+I am Mark and i wanted to learn basic programming such as C, C++ & C#.